mikaelbr/node-notifier/README.md

 Same usage and parameter setup as [terminal-notifier](https://github.com/alloy/terminal-notifier).

+---

+### Note: Output parsing from Notification Center is deprecated as of `3.0.0`.

+**Parsing of output given by terminal-notifier is removed as of node-notifier `3.0.0`.**
+You can still use both `remove` and `list` but the output given will not be parsed into a object.

+---

 ### Example

 Where [terminal-notifier](https://github.com/alloy/terminal-notifier) say to use the ```-message``` option, you can do this in node-notifier